 Repeat this process with a small amount of green and black paint.
 Soak the sponge again and squeeze this over the top of the statue.
-The initial effect will look dark and streaky but as it dries it will appear lighter.
-Finally, if you like the slightly rust colors that occasionally show up in nooks and crannies of an ornament you can repeat the process with a medium brown/burnt sienna mixed tone.
-Only use a small amount, usually one coating will be enough.
+The initial effect will look dark and streaky, but as it dries it will appear lighter.
+Finally, if you like the slight rust colors that occasionally show up in nooks and crannies of an ornament you can repeat the process with a medium brown/burnt sienna mixed tone.
+Only use a small amount; usually, one coating will be enough.

 I used to make small concrete garden ornaments some years ago.
-Garden ducks, frogs and small animals to sell at market stalls.
-The ornaments were made in moulds using white concrete and this is method I used to 'age' them.
+Garden ducks, frogs, and small animals to sell at market stalls.
+The ornaments were made in moulds using white concrete, and this is the method I used to 'age' them.

 You will need the following:

 - Black Oxide

 Make a solution of black oxide (powder) mixed with water, so it looks like black paint.
 Brush this oxide mixture all over the garden ornament and leave it to dry overnight.
 Black oxide and spirits of salts are available from hardware stores.

 Wearing gloves, take the painted ornament and dip it into the dilute acid solution (spirits of salts is a dilute solution of hydrochloric acid).
 Sponge off the excess black oxide until the desired 'aged' look is achieved.
 Leave to dry.